retaildevcrews/k6labs/labs/in-cluster/README.md

     kubectl port-forward service/grafana 3000:3000 -n monitoring
     ```

-- Access Grafana from browser at  <http://localhost:3000> - *you can log into your local instance of grafana by using the default creds admin/admin*
+- Access Grafana from browser at  <http://localhost:3000> - *you can log into your local instance of Grafana by using the default creds admin/admin*

-    🛑 Note: In order to successfully navigate to `localhost` you must **Open Codespaces in VS code desktop**
+    🛑 Note: To successfully navigate to `localhost` you must **Open Codespaces in VS code desktop**

 ## Deploy k6 from docker image

 We are deploying the [k6 docker image](https://hub.docker.com/r/grafana/k6/), however k6 package can be installed on multiple operating systems such as Linux, Mac, and Windows. [k6 Installation options](https://k6.io/docs/get-started/installation/).

-Also, we are storing the load test script into a Configmap so it can accessable when k6 scales up.
+Also, we are storing the load test script into a Configmap so it can accessible when k6 scales up.

 ## How to run a test